Pioneer

 Nomination

-Life Members can be nominated by the GBA Board of Directors or the Membership at large.
+Life members can be nominated by the GBA Board of Directors or the membership at large.
 All nominations will be considered by the Board.
 The GBA Board will have the final say on who will be awarded an Honourary Life Membership.
-New Life Members will be recognized at the ensuing Annual General Meeting of the organization.
+New Life Members will be recognized at the annual Annual Member Meeting of the organization.

 Current and Past Honourary Life Members